Back on the campaign trail, Obama avoids mention of Romney

-LAS VEGAS President Barack Obama observed a cardinal rule of politics as he returned to the campaign trail on Wednesday: don't interfere when your opponent is committing political suicide.
+LAS VEGAS, Sept 12 President Barack Obama observed a cardinal rule of politics as he returned to the campaign trail on Wednesday: don't interfere when your opponent is committing political suicide.

 As Republican rival Mitt Romney scrambled to contain the fallout from his reaction to the attacks on U.S. diplomatic facilities in Libya and Egypt, Obama spoke broadly about the tragedy in a manner that emphasized the vast power he commands as commander in chief.